hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01-002 Perform Changes Process/CM01-002-01 Version Control.md

 | Approver  | Reviews and approves commits as required|
 | Configuration Manager | Monitors compliance with procedures
 ### Purpose
-This document defines the procedure(s) and best practices to perform version control.
+This document defines a set of procedures to perform version control and supports compliance to the company's QMS.
 ### Definition
 **Version Control** is the practice of performing and recording changes to data with **versions**.
+This procedure presents an iterative activity set that can be used to make changes to data in a controlled fashion.

-Version Control is a common feature of **Digital Engineering Tools** (DETs).
-DETs are digital platforms to store, secure, and modify engineering data files.
-To perform edits, the engineer unlocks a file from a secure repository.
-After performing edits and locking the file back into the repository, the engineer creates a unique version with the following metadata:
+A version is a baseline that is stored in a **Digital Engineering Tool** (DET): storage and editing platforms for engineering data files.
+Files must be unlocked from the DET repository before changes can be made.
+After locking the file back into the repository, the engineer creates a unique version with the following metadata:
 * Who created the version (**Owner**)
 * When they created it (**Timestamp**)
 * Change Summary (**Commit Message**)

-The **Commit Messages** form a **Version History**, which records complete traceability of changes, to achieve and maintain compliance with the *Configuration Control* requirements of **MIL-HDBK-61B**.

 ### When to use Version Control